PopularDemand/project_danebook/README.md

 - **Friends**: Friends of the user currently being visited.
 If your own page, defriending is available here.

 Another feed is available by clicking the logo in the top left of the window.
-- News Feed: A feed of all posts and photos from self and friends.
+- **News Feed**: A feed of all posts and photos from self and friends.
 Posting is available here.

 ### Guided Tour
 1. Log in with email **test3@test.com** and password **password**.